scummvm/scummvm/doc/docportal/use_scummvm/save_load_games.rst

 Saving and loading a game
 ===============================

-This guide explains how to save and load a game from the Global Main Menu, or load a game directly from the Launcher.
+This page explains how to save and load a game from the Global Main Menu, or load a game directly from the Launcher.

 .. note::